Erfanh1995/GraphSamplingToolkit/README.md

 # Visualizer

-***In order to properly run this tool, the file structure should look as it is in the data folder.***
+***In order to properly run this tool, the file hierarchy and file names should follow the same structure in the provided `data` folder.***
 This tool can be used to visualize reconstructed maps and their precision/recall evaluations.
 For the background map/Contextily to work you need a working internet connection.
 `Visualizer.py` follows the same directories as `mapcompare.py`.